xoidlabs/xoid/docs/recipes-react/using-context-correctly.md

   )
 }
 ```
-> useSetup's callback function will run exactly once, and the context's value reference will remain static, however the atom's internal state is dynamic.
+> useSetup's callback function will run exactly once, and the context's value reference will remain static, however an atom's internal state is dynamic.

 ```js title="./MyComponent.tsx"
 import { useContext } from 'react'